-- 1. CFUW National could join coalitions advocating to remove import duties/tariffs on period products and to establish a tax credit for all who menstruate. - 2.
-CFUW National, Provincial Councils, clubs, and individuals could: - a. urge the federal, provincial, territorial, regional, municipal, and Indigenous governments to improve access to free menstrual products. - b. work with community members to educate ourselves and the public about stigmas surrounding menstruation and collaborate with Provincial Ministries of Education to enhance menstruation curricula. - c. invite speakers to present on the need for menstrual equity in Canada. - d. use social media to generate messaging that normalizes menstruation and encourages conversation. - e. partner with organizations to raise awareness. - f. write to MPs and MLAs/MHAs/MNAs/MPPs advocating for menstrual equity policies. - g. further inform ourselves through research. - h. invest in, join, and support groups such as Plan International Canada and The Period Purse.
+- CFUW National could join coalitions advocating to remove import duties/tariffs on period products - 2.
+CFUW National, Provincial Councils, clubs, and individuals could: - a. urge the federal, provincial, territorial, regional, municipal, and Indigenous governments to improve access to free menstrual products. - work with community members to educate ourselves and the public about stigmas surrounding menstruation and collaborate with Provincial Ministries of Education to enhance health education/menstruation curricula. - c. invite speakers to present on the need for menstrual equity in Canada. - d. use social media to generate messaging that normalizes menstruation and encourages conversation. - e. partner with organizations to raise awareness. - f. write to MPs and MLAs/MHAs/MNAs/MPPs advocating for menstrual equity policies. - g. further inform ourselves through research. - h. invest in, join, and support groups such as Plan International Canada, The Period Purse, Days for Girls, and True North Aid.